daniele77/cli/README.md

 Each .cpp file corresponds to an executable.
 You can compile each sample by including cli and boost header files and linking boost system (and pthread on linux).

-To compile the examples using cmake, use instead:
+To compile the examples using cmake, use:

     mkdir build
     cd build